Skip to main content

 You can create only one notification of this type in profile-based and card-based loyalty programs.

-Requests are sent immediately after a qualifying event occurs.
+Requests are sent immediately after the points balance changes.

 Pending points Scheduled

-Be notified of pending points in your loyalty program that are becoming active.
+Be notified of pending points in your loyalty program that are about to become active.

 Expiring points Scheduled